-Centers: Throughout the planning process, the community expressed strong desire for the creation of a strong commercial core within the redevelopment of the Loretto Heights campus.
+Centers: Throughout the planning process, the community also expressed strong desire for the creation of a strong commercial core within the redevelopment of the Loretto Heights campus.
 In fact, the number one hope and opportunity comment (25% of comments) in the land use category centered around the creation of a community destination for residents and visitors alike, with a variety of mixed-use, commercial and retail activity.

 Corridors: Throughout the planning process, the community identified the enhancement and transitioning of Federal Boulevard from a dangerous, automobile-dominated state highway to a safe and vibrant community corridor as a long-term goal.
 As safety improvements are made along the corridor and the Loretto Heights campus redevelops, Federal Boulevard should become a larger target for investment and revitalization.
 Residential Areas: Throughout the planning process, the community consistently recognized the need for a variety of housing options within the redevelopment of the Loretto Heights campus but advocated for residential development to be properly scaled with the surrounding context and of high quality design.
-The feedback focused on the relationship between existing low and low-medium residential areas and how the future residential development should transition to these existing areas.
-Along the western and northern border of the Loretto Heights campus, there is a strong desire to keep like-for-like when it comes to residential character and density.
+Along the western and northern border of the Loretto Heights campus, there is a strong desire to keep like-for-like when it comes to residential character.
 That is to say that the community encourages single-unit homes adjacent to single-unit homes with a transition to higher intensity the closer you get into the core of the campus.
 To the south of the Loretto Heights campus the community supports maintaining the higher intensity of residential uses - high medium which has already been established.

 Campus: Part of the future place designation within the Loretto Heights plan area is campus.
-Within this designation, buildings can vary greatly in size and form, but multi-story, single and mixeduse buildings are typical.
-Some supporting retail and residential often occur and, when adjacent to lower intensity development, campuses should transition gradually to respect the surrounding neighborhood.
+Within this designation, buildings can vary greatly in size and form, but multi-story, single and mixed-use buildings are typical.
+Supporting retail and residential occur and, when adjacent to lower intensity development, campuses should transition gradually to respect the surrounding neighborhood.